blouyakis/emt_basic/module_2_test.md

 ### Q67 🟢
 **Front**
-A description of a patient’s condition that assists further evaluation and treatment is a:
+A description of a patient's condition that assists a clinician in further evaluation and treatment is known as which of the following?
 · Critical thinking · Red flag · **Diagnosis** · Clinical decision

 **Back**